abd123al/sokonify/server/README.md

 # Todo

+- if server is embedded use different jwt key
 - brand cascade dont work
 - Users may add duplicates products, you should have a feature to merge them all
 - For easier import retail could create invoice and go to wholesalers and offer that invoice to be scanned, then map it